 Cheyenne: By the way, you know anything about a man going around playing the harmonica?
 He's somebody you'd remember.
 Instead of talking, he plays.
 And when he better play, he talks.

-Frank: How can you trust a man who wears both a belt and suspenders?
-The man can't even trust his own pants.
+Frank: How can you trust a man that wears both a belt and suspenders?
+Man can't even trust his own pants.

 Harmonica: The reward for this man is 5000 dollars, is that right?

 Cheyenne: Judas was content for 4970 dollars less.

 Harmonica: There were no dollars in them days.

 Cheyenne: But sons of bitches... yeah.

 Cheyenne: [to Jill] You know what?
 If I was you, I'd go down there and give those boys a drink.
 Can't imagine how happy it makes a man to see a woman like you, just to look at her.
 And if one of them should, uh, pat your behind, just make believe it's nothing.
 They earned it.

 Cheyenne: You don't understand, Jill.
 People like that have something inside... something to do with death.